errbotio/errbot/docs/user_guide/setup.rst

 The first setting to check or change `BOT_LOG_FILE` to be sure it point to a writeable directory on your system.

-The final configuration we absolutely must do is setting up a correct `BACKEND` which is set to `Text` by `errbot --init` but you can change to the name of the chat system you want to connect to (see the template above for valid values).
+The final configuration we absolutely must do is setting up a correct `BACKEND` which is set to `Text` by :code:`errbot --init` but you can change to the name of the chat system you want to connect to (see the template above for valid values).

 You absolutely need a `BOT_IDENTITY` entry to set the credentials Errbot will use to connect to the chat system.